1033808973/xiaoweichi.github.io/index.md

 •	Placed the motor horizontally and set its sensor value to 1852 to avoid the influence of the end of the motor on gravity, and obtained the force of the system through the position of the motor.

+<a id="PUBLICATIONS"></a>
 # PUBLICATIONS
 Yuting Xie, Xiaowei Chi, Haiyuan Li, Fuwen Wang.
 Coal and Gangue Recognition Method Based on Local Texture Classification Network.
-IEEE Robotics and Automation Letters (RA-L and ICRA). (under review)
+IEEE Robotics and Automation Letters (RA-L and ICRA option). (under review)